Preamble

 (3) The information reported must be accurate and complete, as defined in article 9 of this Guide.

-11. Reliability of information from sources
+11. Reliability of information provided by sources

-12. Identifying sources
+12. Identification of sources

 12.1 Anonymous sources

-(1) Journalists may resort to using anonymous sources when the following three conditions are met:
+(1) Journalists may resort to using anonymous sources when the three following conditions are met:

-a. the information is in the public interest
+a. the information is of public interest

 b. the information cannot be obtained by any other reasonable means

-13. Agreements with a source
+13. Communication agreement with a source

 (2) Journalists may however publish information covered by a confidentiality agreement if they have obtained such information otherwise.

 (3) Journalists may reveal the identity of a source to a senior editor equally committed to respecting the confidentiality agreement.
-This is standard journalistic practice and is in no way equivalent to naming a source publicly.
+This is a standard journalistic practice and is in no way equivalent to naming a source publicly.

 13.1 Sources’ right to review

-13.2 Paying sources
+13.2 Remuneration of sources

 Journalists and news media must not offer payment to a source in exchange for information, except for fees paid to experts and guest commentators.

-14. Presenting information
+14. Presentation of information

 14.1 Sensationalism

-Journalists and news media must not distort reality in any way by embellishing or misrepresenting the significance of the facts or events they report.
+Journalists and the news media must not distort reality in any way by embellishing or misrepresenting the significance of the facts or events they report.

 14.2 Clear distinction between ads and news

-News media must clearly delineate between news and advertising in order to avoid confusing the public.
+The news media must clearly delineate between news and advertising in order to avoid confusing the public.

 14.3 Illustrations, headlines, titles and captions